AkashK23/QA-for-Accessible-Charts/README.md

 from a figure, those with visual impairments will be able to access most of the same information a visually able person can attain by looking at the figure.

+Code:
+  ● MakeData.ipynb: Makes the dataset for the LSTM model.
+This file generates the questions and their associated types.
+  ● Makegraphs.ipynb: makes the dataset with the chart, datatable, and associated question-answer pairs.
+  ● ModelPredipynb: takes in the data extracted from the image and natural language question and outputs the response to the question.
+  ● HoughOCR.ipynb: takes in the bar chart image and uses the OCR and Hough transform to extract data from the image.